KristallWang/Transgender-lost-years/0002/WaitForTranslate/Voice-psu.md

 ### I. Transgender Voice
-According to Boone (2000) in female-to-male transgender persons, a lower pitch can be usually achieved through hormonal therapy; testosterone has the effect of thickening the vocal folds and thus, lowering vocal pitch.
-The female-to-male individuals, therefore, rarely require the services of a speech-language pathologist.
+According to Boone (2000) in female-to-male transgender persons, a lower pitch can be usually achieved through hormonal therapy; testosterone has the effect of thickening the vocal folds and thus, lowering vocal pitch. <br>The female-to-male individuals, therefore, rarely require the services of a speech-language pathologist.<br>
-Professionals who work with male-to-female transgender clients, and the clients themselves, report that changing the speech (including voice) and language characteristics prove to be the most problematic masculine characteristics and the ones in need of professional help (Hooper, 2000).
-For most clients the most important initial treatment goal is to raise speaking fundamental frequency quite markedly (Gelfer, 1999).
+Professionals who work with male-to-female transgender clients, and the clients themselves, report that changing the speech (including voice) and language characteristics prove to be the most problematic masculine characteristics and the ones in need of professional help (Hooper, 2000). <br>
+For most clients the most important initial treatment goal is to raise speaking fundamental frequency quite markedly (Gelfer, 1999).<br>
 According to Boone (1997), pitch is a key element of one’s voice “fingerprint,” one of the characteristics that makes one’s voice distinctively unique.
-Even without visual cues, voice pitch helps to immediately identify whether the speaker is male or female.
+Even without visual cues, voice pitch helps to immediately identify whether the speaker is male or female.<br>
 Although many transgender individuals indicate that changing their pitch level is their most important goal, the pitch level is actually less important than is pitch variability or the musicality of the voice pattern (Andrews, 1999).